settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/8_enterprise-ethereum-connect-external-node.md

-# Connect an external node
+# Connect to an external node

 There are many usecases where not all nodes are running on the SettleMint platform.
 For example, you might want to connect to a node running on a different server, you might want to connect to a node running on a different blockchain platform or just for development purposes.
 In this guide, we will show you how to connect to an external node.